-mailing list in order to make you aware of membership opportunities and future events.
-If you would like to be included on this mailing list please tick here If you wish to withdraw your agreement at any time, please contact Catherine McDonagh.
+and the state of t If you would like to be included on this mailing list please tick here If you wish to withdraw your agreement at any time, please contact Catherine McDonag

 5. USE OF YOUR IMAGE

 The Organiser may arrange for images or videos to be taken at the Event and published on the Event or Organiser's website or social media channels to promote the Event or Organiser.